knative/docs/docs/admin/serving/revision-gc.md

 #### Complex example

-Th following example configuration keeps recently deployed or active revisions, always maintains the last two revisions in case of rollback, and prevents burst activity from exploding the count of old revisions:
+The following example configuration keeps recently deployed or active revisions, always maintains the last two revisions in case of rollback, and prevents burst activity from exploding the count of old revisions: